 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your bachelor's in IT at SNHU include:

-Employment of computer and information systems managers is projected to grow 15 percent through 2022, faster than the average for all occupations, according to the U.S. Bureau of Labor Statistics.
-Demand for computer and information systems managers will increase as firms continue to expand their use of wireless and mobile networks.
-Salaries reflect the rise in demand – the median annual wage for computer and information systems managers was $120,950 in May 2012.
-The IT management degree concentration course work will prepare you to work in a variety of positions.
+Employment of computer and information systems managers is projected to grow 16% through 2026, faster than the average for all occupations, according to the U.S. Bureau of Labor Statistics.* Demand for computer and information systems managers will increase as firms continue to expand their use of wireless and mobile networks.
+Salaries reflect the rise in demand - the median annual wage for computer and information systems managers was $135,800 in May 2016, according to the BLS.* The IT management degree concentration coursework will prepare you to work in a variety of positions.

 Our unique online information technology management degree concentration is taught by knowledgeable faculty members with years of real-world, hands-on experience.